-Welcome to NHMU’s fifth-annual DinoFest, a celebration of all things dinosaur!
-This year in conjunction with the special exhibition, Antarctic Dinosaurs, our fan-favorite festival will be hosted online over 10 weeks as we explore the world of Polar Dinosaurs!
+In 2021, NHMU’s fifth-annual DinoFest, a celebration of all things dinosaur, was hosted online over 10 weeks as we explored the world of Polar Dinosaurs.

-Between now and April 4, tune in Friday mornings at 10 a.m. to watch brand-new, exclusive videos about these magnificent creatures.
-Our snack-sized DinoBite videos will give you just the right amount of dinosaur drama to start your day in 20-minute presentations from our featured paleontologists.
-Don’t worry, we’ll also feature two in-depth keynote presentations for the hardcore dinosaur fans.
+Snack-sized DinoBite videos were produced to give you just the right amount of dinosaur drama to start your day in 20-minute presentations from featured paleontologists.
+Two in-depth keynote presentations were also aired in weeks one and six for the hardcore dinosaur fans.
 (We see you.)

-All of our Polar DinoFest videos will be posted here and on our YouTube channel and Facebook page.
-(Times listed are Mountain Standard Time.)
+All our Polar DinoFest videos are posted here and on our YouTube channel for you to enjoy at your leisure.

 Keynote Speakers

-Our DinoFest keynote talks are always the highlights of the festival.
-This year, we are thrilled to welcome Peter Makovicky and Holly Woodward Ballard, experts in Polar Dinosaurs and their modern-day relatives.
+DinoFest keynote talks are always the highlights of the festival.
+In 2021, we were thrilled to welcome Peter Makovicky and Holly Woodward Ballard, experts in polar dinosaurs and their modern-day relatives.
 (Can you guess who some of those relatives are?
 Tune in and see for yourself.)

 Polar DinoFest Keynote Speaker Peter Makovicky